pdesahb/pymuseum/README.md

 * **Pierre de Sahb** - *Initial work* - [pdesahb](https://github.com/pdesahb)

-See also the list of [contributors](https://github.com/pdesah/pymuseum/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/pdesahb/pymuseum/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments